JustinNew/Scala/README.md

   - A trait encapsulates method and field definitions, which can then be reused by mixing them into classes.
   - Unlike class inheritance, in which each class must inherit from just one superclass, a class can mix in any number of traits.
   - If you wish to mix a trait into a class that explicitly extends a superclass, you use extends to indicate the superclass and with to mix in the trait.
+  - A trait also defines a type.
+A trait can be used as a type.
+  - Traits can declare fields and maintain state.

 ```scala
     class Animal